-A lot of camper vans we feature don't come to the U.S. The modern equivalent of the classic VW model, tantalizingly named the California, only gets sold in Europe, and only Aussies can snag a badass, off-roading Toyota van with Land Cruiser bits.
-But there are still quite a few options available if you're looking to buy a camper van in the U.S.
+Many camper vans we feature don't come to the U.S. The modern equivalent of the classic VW model, tantalizingly named The California, only gets sold in Europe, and only Aussies can snag this badass, off-roading Toyota van with Land Cruiser bits.
+But there are still several excellent options available if you're looking to buy a camper van in the U.S.

 Ohio-based Airstream is an iconic name in camping trailers, but the company also offers a line of pricey "touring coaches" — including the Interstate Nineteen, which fits an entire motorhome of conveniences into a 19-foot van.

 Price Range: $200,681 to $289,911